l0wigh/Fluorite/EVO2.md

     - The border and the focus works but FocusNext fail
     - I comes from the fact that if the cursor isn't on a window, the focus goes back to master, but not really
         - Find a way to avoid that issues when no cursor warp
-- [!]
-There is some unexpected crashes with scratchpads
-    - Last time it happens was when I tried to close a scratchpads that was opened after a floating windows
 - [-] Closing a floating windows does not give focus back on the tiled windows
     - Also test with DestroyNotify
 - [ ] Focus fail sometimes on scratchpads while they borders clearly tell that it they have it